Exhibition Launches “Season of Color” at the MFA with Spring of Vibrant Programming—from Technicolor Musicals to a Lecture on Color Trends

 Quilts and Color concludes with a nod to the artistic vision of quilt makers and highlights artists who worked outside of standard patterns and design.
 Gerald Roy has written, “Motivated by the inner need to communicate when language fell short, quilt making gave voices to generations of women who otherwise never would have been heard.”
 The makers in the “Singular Visions” section of the exhibition employ unconventional colors, materials or techniques to make their individual statements.
 For example, the African-American maker of the Double Wedding Ring quilt (1940s, Missouri) sets bold primary and secondary colors against a purple background, whereas mainstream versions of this popular Depression-era pattern were rendered in pastels against white.
 Through their inspired departures from convention, the quilt makers in this section created exceptional and vibrant works of art.

-An array of gallery programs, lectures and studio art classes are also offered during the “Season of Color.”
-On Saturdays and Sundays, visitors can pick up a family guide to Quilts and Color at the Family Art Cart.
-From April 22–25, the Cogan Family Foundation Vacation Week Adventures will feature free activities for children with the theme: A Splash of Color.
-On April 7, color-themed Playdates for toddlers will offer "Colors of the Rainbow."
+An array of gallery programs, lectures and courses are also offered during the “Season of Color.”
+At the Sharf Visitor Center, visitors can pick up a family guide to Quilts and Color, and on April 7, color-themed Playdates for toddlers will offer "Colors of the Rainbow."
+From April 22–25, the Cogan Family Foundation Vacation Week Adventures will feature free activities for children with the theme: A Splash of Color, and on Memorial Day, the MFA is celebrating a Season of Color in the Americas with a fun-filled day of vibrant activities the whole family will enjoy.
+For more information on programming related to the "Season of Color," visit mfa.org/programs/series/spring-color-mfa.

 Collectors Gerald Roy and Paul Pilgrim